 UMass policies as well as state and federal laws require Personal Identifiable Information (PII) to be protected from unauthorized access.

 Digital certificates can be used to encrypt communications as well as verify a website's authenticity.
 This is important when sensitive information is being transferred to and from a website.
 If data is not encrypted, it is viewable while in transit.
 It is also important to know that you are logging into a valid site.
+Most sites will now also have green EV Certs or Extended Validation Certificates.
+Green means Go.

 Providing your login credentials to an imposter site could ultimately allow access to sensitive university data.